pmhsfelix/kotlin-coroutines/docs/index.md

 }
 ```

-The first thing to notice is that a suspendable function declaration is prefixed with the `suspend` keywords.
+The first thing to notice is that a suspendible function declaration is prefixed with the `suspend` keywords.
 However, the remaining function signature remains unchanged: it still receives two integers and returns an integer.

 Looking into the function body we notice that it remains mostly unchanged, except for the `Thread.sleep` call that was replaced by a call to `suspendCoroutine`.

-This `suspendCoroutine` function is used to suspend the calling suspendable function.
+This `suspendCoroutine` function is used to suspend the calling suspendible function.
 It is available in the `kotlin.coroutines.experimental` package and has the following signature

 ```Kotlin